 LAW 7201.
 Family Law and ADR.
 3 cr. hrs.

-The course examines the special issues that arise when alternative dispute resolution is employed to resolve conflicts among family members.
-The class will focus on the dynamics of and necessary dispute resolution techniques for family-centered situations such as: negotiation or mediation of prenuptial cohabitation, separation and divorce agreements; custody mediation, TPR (termination of parental rights) mediation, collaborative divorce, and estate settlement negotiations.
-The course will also consider ethical issues that are particularly relevant to the family/ADR context.
+Examines the special issues that arise when alternative dispute resolution is employed to resolve conflicts among family members.
+Focuses on the dynamics of and necessary dispute resolution techniques for family-centered situations such as negotiation or mediation of prenuptial cohabitation, separation and divorce agreements; custody mediation, TPR (termination of parental rights) mediation, collaborative divorce, and estate settlement negotiations.
+Also considers ethical issues that are particularly relevant to the family/ADR context.
 Prereq: LAW 7200, which may be taken concurrently.

 LAW 7203.
 Federal Courts.
 3 cr. hrs.